AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_remix.md

 ![Untitled](img-Remix-cookbook/Untitled%205.png)

 - Now, your first Solidity contract on the Shibuya testnet is deployed!
-Please feel free to copy the deployed contract address from “Deployed Contracts” and view it in the block explorer.
-BlockScout for Shibuya: [https://blockscout.com/shibuya](https://blockscout.com/shibuya)
+Please feel free to copy the deployed contract address from “Deployed Contracts” and view it in the block explorer: [https://blockscout.com/shibuya](https://blockscout.com/shibuya)

 ![Untitled](img-Remix-cookbook/Untitled%206.png)